abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       .. note:: The device reboots after the flashing procedure completes successfully.
 To verify the updated software version, see `Verify the Qualcomm Linux version <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-253/set_up_the_device.html#verify-the-qualcomm-linux-version>`__.

-   f.
-To establish UART and network connections, see :ref:`Connect to UART shell and network <connect_uart_network>`.

 .. _launcher_build_own_config:

 Build your own configuration